 Brandenburg-Anhalt, Mecklenburg, Oldenburg, Saxony-Thuringia, Rhineland, Southern German Studbooks, Westphalia

-Main premium winner and foal-maker No. 1!
+Main premium winner and amazing sire

 At the end of 2013, Grey Flanell passed his 30-day test in Schlieckau with strong emphasis on dressage.
 He won level A dressage horse classes, was highly placed in L level classes and was, in 2014, the best four-year-old stallion at the Pavo Cup in the Netherlands (comparable to the national championships).
+With his qualification to the German championships in 2015, he completed his performance test through sport.

-Here, international genetics have made an absolutely amazing disposition for dressage.
+Here, international genetics have created an absolutely amazing disposition for dressage.
 The sire Gribaldi was champion stallion at the Trakehner stallion licensing in 1995 and internationally successful with Edward Gal.
 In 2008, he was Trakehner stallion of the year.
-Primarily in KWPN breeding he sired top horses such as the World Cup winner Painted Black/Anky van Grunsven, the Grand Prix winner Sisther de Jeu/Edward Gal, Peter Pan/Beatriz Ferrer-Salat, Pasternak/Coby van Baalen, Girasol/Nadine Capellmann, Zardin Firfod/Patrik Kittel and of course, the record stallion Totilas.
+Primarily in KWPN breeding, he sired top horses such as the World Cup winner Painted Black/Anky van Grunsven, the Grand Prix winner Sisther de Jeu/Edward Gal, Peter Pan/Beatriz Ferrer-Salat, Pasternak/Coby van Baalen, Girasol/Nadine Capellmann, Zardin Firfod/Patrik Kittel and of course, the record stallion Totilas.
 In 2014, he was the best dressage sire of the WBFSH world ranking.
-Dam sire Clavecimbel was successful in Grand Prix and sired, amongst others, the known sire Havidoff, who was also internationally successful in dressage.
+Dam sire Clavecimbel was successful in Grand Prix and sired, amongst others, the famous sire Havidoff, who was also internationally successful in dressage.
 The grand dam Janoeska was successful at advanced level/S level show jumping and the great grand dam Zanoeska was successful in both dressage and show jumping up to advanced level/S level.
-In the third generation comes the significant Ferro, who can be seen as one of the most successful dressage stallions in sport of all time, having won the Silver Medal at the Olympic Games, as well as World Equestrian Games and European Championships.
+In the third generation comes the significant Ferro, who is seen as one of the most successful dressage stallions in sport of all time, having won the Silver Medal at the Olympic Games, as well as the World Equestrian Games and the European Championships.
 Then comes the Holstein stallion Farn, who made history, especially in the Netherlands with his outstanding son Nimmerdor and with numerous international sport horses.
 The pedigree is rounded off with the Trakehner Dorunto who evolved in the Netherlands into a world-class producer, having sired, amongst others, Ideaal/Johann Hinnemann and several Olympic dressage horses.

 Grey Flanell: type and movement in optimal harmony